minetest/minetest_game/mods/default/README.txt

-  default_silver_sandstone.png -- Derived from a texture by GreenXenith (CC-BY-SA 3.0) default_silver_sandstone_brick.png -- Derived from a texture by GreenXenith (CC-BY-SA 3.0) default_silver_sandstone_block.png -- Derived from a texture by GreenXenith (CC-BY-SA 3.0)
+  default_silver_sandstone.png -- Derived from a texture by GreenXenith (CC-BY-SA 3.0) default_silver_sandstone_brick.png -- Derived from a texture by GreenXenith (CC-BY-SA 3.0) default_silver_sandstone_block.png -- Derived from a texture by GreenXenith (CC-BY-SA 3.0) default_bookshelf_slot.png -- Derived from a texture by Gambit (CC-BY-SA 3.0)

 brunob.santos (CC BY-SA 4.0):
   default_desert_cobble.png